 Empathy is the ability to recognise another person’s feelings, and to respond accordingly and respectfully.
-It’s understanding another’s emotions in relation to your own.
-Empathy assists resilience through developing strong, supportive relationships.
-The ability to understand other people’s feelings/emotions/experiences is particularly helpful when someone is experiencing tough times.
+This lesson explores the concept of empathy and assists students to understand another’s emotions in relation to your own.
+Empathy is important because it helps the student be resilient through developing strong and supportive relationships.

 - Students learn that empathy is the ability to recognise another person's feelings, and to respond accordingly and respectfully.